Safety

 disposable earplugs

 A type of hearing protection that can be thrown away after use.
-Disposable earplugs are often made of waxed cotton, foam, or silicone rubber.
+Disposable earplugs, or single-use earplugs are often made of waxed cotton, foam, or silicone rubber.

 eardrum

 A vibrating membrane that stretches across the inner end of the ear canal.
-Vibrations on the eardrum are transformed into nerve impulses.
+The eardrum transforms vibrations into nerve impulses.

 earmuffs